Best AI Sales Agents for B2B SaaS in 2026: Honest Comparison

 Best for.
 Large CX deployments with a real implementation budget.

 What it does well.
 Good Shopify integration, decent FAQ deflection, lightweight lead qualification.
-Affordable enough to try.
+Affordable enough to pilot.

 Best for.
 E-commerce SMBs that need FAQ deflection plus light qualification at an affordable price.

-The vendor demo is a lie.
-Not maliciously — but the brain in a demo has been hand-tuned, the questions are predictable, and the answers are practiced.
+Connect the free trial to your own site, ask it a hard question that requires a citation, and try to break it before you pay a cent.
+The vendor demo is a lie — not maliciously, but the brain has been hand-tuned, the questions are predictable, and the answers are practiced.
 None of that survives contact with your real site and your real visitors.

 A practical checklist: